mgcaret/of816/docs/internals.md

 The system features 32-bit code and data cells, and implements a 32-bit virtual address space (truncated to 24-bit physical addresses).

+## Design Decisions

+The system is a direct-threaded virtual machine with a flat 32-bit address space.

+Indirect threading was rejected due to inefficiency.

+Subroutine threading, while possible, was rejected due to having to worry about bank boundaries, data bank register management, and other considerations with the segmented nature of the 65C816.
+The direct-threaded VM works around all of that.

+While the 65C186 has a 24-bit address space, a 32-bit virtual address space makes sense with regards to the 32-bit cell size.
+The virtual memory repeats itself for every value of the high byte in the current implementation.
+The high byte may be used to store non-address data, but this may cause problems porting to other implementations with a real 32-bit address space.

 ## Code Organization

 The main file ``forth.s`` is the sole source file that is directly given to the